mid-guy/mirco-frontend-react/README.md

 ### 8. Resilience:
 In case of a failure in one micro frontend, the entire application doesn't need to go down.
 The rest of the application can still function while the problematic section is addressed.

+## How to Implement a Micro Frontend Architecture

+A micro frontend architecture is a way of structuring a web application as a collection of small, self-contained units called micro frontends.
+Each micro frontend is developed independently and has its set of technologies, frameworks, and libraries.

+Micro frontends can be integrated into a larger application using various techniques, such as iframes, web components, or server-side includes.
+The benefits of a micro frontend architecture include improved modularity, separation of concerns, and increased flexibility.
+However, it can also be more difficult to manage and debug a large application composed of many small parts.

+Implementing a Micro Frontend Architecture requires careful planning, coordination, and a deep understanding of the architecture's principles.
+Here are the general steps you might follow:

+### 1. Identify Teams and Responsibilities:
+Start by dividing your development team into smaller, cross-functional teams.
+Each team should be responsible for a distinct part of the user interface, often corresponding to a specific business domain.

+### 2. Choose the Technology Stack:
+One of the main benefits of Micro Frontends is the ability for each team to select their preferred technology stack (React, Vue, Angular, etc.) based on their expertise or the requirements of their specific part of the application.
+This should be done early to allow for proper planning.

+### 3. Design the Interfaces:
+Clear interfaces need to be defined for communication between the different micro frontends.
+This can be done via custom events, APIs, or any other form of contract.

+### 4. Plan for Shared Components:
+If there are UI elements or functionalities common across multiple micro frontends, consider creating shared libraries that can be used by all teams.
+This promotes consistency and reusability.

+### 5. Implement a Composition Layer:
+This is a crucial part of the micro frontend architecture that's responsible for bringing all the micro frontends together into a single cohesive application.
+This could be a server-side or client-side composition, depending on your requirements.

+### 6. Ensure Independent Deployment:
+Each team should be able to deploy their piece of the application independently.
+This typically involves setting up separate deployment pipelines for each micro frontend.

+### 7. Manage State:
+State management can become complex in a micro frontend architecture.
+Decisions need to be made about what state is shared and what is local to each micro frontend.

+### 8. Testing and Monitoring:
+Implement a thorough testing strategy to catch any issues early.
+Monitoring each micro frontend in production will help to ensure the overall health of the application.